Key Moments From Trump’s Candid Conversation With Joe Rogan

 “So what happened is this.
 We were ready to rock and roll, and then we had the COVID thing, and we had to focus on that,” Trump said when asked how his tariffs program contributed to the country’s deficit.

-“And if we didn’t give some businesses a hand, they would have all … you would have had a depression like in 1929,” Trump continued.
+“And if we didn’t give some businesses a hand, they would have all … you would have had a depression like in 1929,” Trump said.
 “But we were ready to start … we were going to.
 We would very shortly have been paying off debt—you know we have $35 trillion in debt.”

 Trump defended his approach, explaining that he cut corporate taxes from nearly 40 percent to 21 percent, which he said boosted revenue by encouraging companies to bring money back to the United States.